anuneetanand/Predicting-Flight-Delays/README.md

 # Predicting Flight Delays :airplane:

 The growth of the aviation sector has made flight delaysmore common across the world.
-They cause inconvenienceto the travellers and incur monetary losses to the airlines.We analysed the various factors responsible for flight delaysand applied machine learning models such as Random For-est, XGBoost, Logistic Regression, Decision Tree and NaiveBayes to predict whether a given flight would be delayed ornot.
-The `XGBoost Classifier` performed exceptionally well, giving an accuracy of `0.8`8 and an AUC of `0.93`.
+They cause inconvenienceto the travellers and incur monetary losses to the airlines.We analysed the various factors responsible for flight delaysand applied machine learning models such as **Random Forest, XGBoost, Logistic Regression, Decision Tree and NaiveBayes** to predict whether a given flight would be delayed ornot.
+The `XGBoost Classifier` performed exceptionally well, giving an accuracy of `0.88` and an AUC of `0.93`.

+## Dataset
+We used the 2015 Flight Delays and Cancellations Dataset, collected and published by U.S. DOT’s Bureau of Transportation Statistics.
+After cleaning, a dataset with dimensions `456697 × 11` was obtained.

+- **Categorical Features:** Airline, Origin, Destination
+- **Numerical Features:** Distance, Taxi Out, Departure Delay, Day of Week, Arrival Delay
+- **Date/Time Features:** Date, Scheduled Departure, Scheduled Arrival

 ## Usage